Setting the Record Straight About Several Myths About Pilates

 It generally takes 20 to 30 lessons before most people can do Pilates on their own.
 Contrast this with a couple of minutes to explain how to use a piece of fitness equipment in your local gym!

-The great news is that right here is free instruction crafted by nearly 4 decades of teaching experience which for the first time, makes Pilates quick, easy and inexpensive.
+The good news is that right here I offer free instruction crafted by over 4 decades of teaching experience.
+For the first time, Pilates is quick, easy, and inexpensive.
 See for yourself by simply signing up in the box at the top of this page on the right.

 Here’s the secret sauce!
-The genius of Pilates is that it doesn’t matter whether our breathing and alignment are correct or whether we can identify any core muscles.
-Each exercise leads us automatically to greater core strength, greater awareness and better spinal alignment.
+Here’s the genius of Pilates!
+It doesn’t matter whether your breathing and alignment are correct or whether you can identify the core muscles.
+Each exercise leads us automatically to greater strength, awareness, and alignment.
+It’s automatic!
 But that doesn’t mean you won’t have questions, so these lessons come with free personal training.
 Contact me anytime with any question – I want to be sure you succeed.

 So be sure to try my online lessons.
 It’s the exact same instruction that’s led all my hundreds of students to success, specially designed to give you quick results and avoid the frustrations faced by most Pilates beginners.